8 Best Renters Insurance Companies in Texas of 2026

 So rather than having one customer service call center that’s probably in a foreign country, the company does most cities in Texas with local agents.

-That means local agent personalized assistance coverage for famous Texas cities like Houston and Dallas, as well as coverage for cities you’ve probably never heard of, including Bowie and Laredo, for example.
+That means local agent personalized assistance coverage for famous Texas cities like Houston and Dallas and coverage for cities you’ve probably never heard of, including Bowie and Laredo.

 Another plus that Nationwide offers is the On Your Side consultation that’s offered free annually and includes insurance assessments to ensure you are getting the right amount of coverage necessary or making sure you are getting all possible discounts.